nightlord189/docklogkeeper/README.md

 + Get realtime log updates via websocket.
 + Search logs by regexp.
 + Automatic past logs loading on scrolling.
-+ React on some keyword in logs and send webhook/alert to custom service.
 + Dark mode.
 + Connect to remote hosts.
 + Tests.